 Changes to Gardens Charging in 2016

-From Easter 2016: visitors will be able to purchase a Magic Garden/Maze only ticket, and a Palace/Gardens ticket, which will also include the Magic Garden and Maze.
+- From 1 March 2016: visitors will be able to purchase a Magic Garden/Maze only ticket, and a Palace/Gardens ticket, which will also include the Magic Garden and Maze.
 There will no longer be a separate gardens ticket.

-From Winter 2016: visitors will be asked to show a valid ticket or membership card in order to access the Formal Gardens on the East and South Fronts, a policy which is already in operation for the summer months.
-Access to the gardens will be with a Palace/Garden ticket via the palace’s main West Front entrance.
+- From Winter 2016: visitors will be asked to show a valid ticket or membership card in order to access the Formal Gardens on the East and South Fronts, a policy which is already in operation for most of the year.

-Half of the formal gardens will remain free to access, including the Wilderness, the newly restored Kitchen Garden, and the Rose Garden.
-In addition to this, Home Park, which comprises of 750 acres of historic deer park, will continue to be free to enjoy.
+- The vast majority of the Hampton Court Palace estate, including the Wilderness, the newly restored Kitchen Garden, and the Rose Garden will remain free to access..
+In addition to this, Home Park, which comprises of 750 acres of parkland, will continue to be free to enjoy.